andybyers21/rock-paper-scissors/README.md

-A pure JavaScript, html and css game of the classic Rock Paper Scissors
+A pure JavaScript + HTML and CSS game of the classic Rock Paper Scissors